Director of Client Operations

 What are your responsibilities at (un)Common Logic?

-My responsibilities as an account manager are to determine account strategy, manage the day-to-day client relationship, and manage the activities to achieve strong, scaleable account performance to meet a client’s goals.
+My responsibilities as director of client operations are to determine account strategy, manage the day-to-day client relationship, manage the training process, and manage the activities to achieve strong, scaleable account performance to meet a client’s goals.

 What’s your favorite thing about working at (un)Common Logic?